bcgov/sso-keycloak/wiki/Using-Your-SSO-Client.md

   <li>When the request is complete, you can log in to access your installation json file.
 Your developer/technical contact will take the details in this file and make use of the details within your application code.
     <ul>
       <li> <a href="https://github.com/bcgov/keycloak-example-apps/tree/dev">GitHub - bcgov/keycloak-example-apps: Example applications for integrating with keycloak</a></li>
-      <li>You can use roles to enable access to specific pages or data to only those users who connect, with efficiency, data security and simplicity under consideration. <a href="#Creating-a-Role">Learn more</a></li>
+      <li>You can use roles to enable access to specific pages or data to only those users who connect, with efficiency, data security and simplicity under consideration. <a href="../Creating-a-Role">Learn more</a></li>
     </ul>
   </li>
   <li>Here is a link to our <a href="https://bcgov.github.io/sso-docs/">developer/technical documentation</a></li>
 </ol>

 ### Openshift Clusters
 In mid 2022, we moved our keycloak instance from the Platform Services **Silver Openshift cluster** to their **Gold Openshift cluster**.
-As of June 15, 2023, all of our services will live in Gold.
+As of June 15, 2023, all of our services live in Gold.

-As part of the [Private Cloud Platform Openshift community](https://cloud.gov.bc.ca/private-cloud/) our service sits in the Gold Cluster which enables us to ensure our service is up 24/7.
+As part of the [Private Cloud Platform Openshift community](https://digital.gov.bc.ca/technology/cloud/private/) our service sits in the Gold Cluster which enables us to ensure our service is up 24/7.
 [Check out our up-to-date system health](https://uptime.com/s/bcgov-sso-gold)

 #### Redhat Build of Keycloak Version